heatherpriceonline/interview-question/README.md

 ## Automated testing

-Automated tests have been created, these can be ran via `npm test`
+Automated tests have been created, these can be ran via `npm test` within a terminal

 ## Design jusifitcation